verysure/fapa/README.md

 License
 =======

 The webpage license is under MIT license.
 The FAPA logo goes to FAPA.
-The license and credits of the representative photos are listed below
+The license and credits of the representative photos are listed below:

 Portrait Acknowledgement
 ------------------------